Homogeneous quandles with abelian inner automorphism groups: Preliminary

-Note that a support digraph is loopless and has a $A$-weight induced by $d: X \times X \rightarrow A$.
+Note that a support digraph is loopless and has an $A$-weight induced by $d: X \times X \rightarrow A$.
 From now on, an $A$-weighted graph defined in this way will be simply denoted by $(X,d)$, and $d$ is the $A$-weight on $(X,d)$.

 \begin{definition} A graph isomorphism $f:X \rightarrow X$ is called \textit{$A$-isomorphism of $(X,d)$} if $d(f(x),f(y)) = d(x,y)$ for all $x,y \in X$.
 We denote the set of all $A$-isomorphisms of $(X,d)$ by $\Aut (X,d)$.
 If $\Aut (X,d)$ acts on $X$ transitively, then we call $(X,d)$-\textit{homogeneous}. \end{definition}